Mediterranean Baked Cod Recipe

 - 1/2 tsp black pepper

-To the remaining lemon butter sauce, add the minced garlic and mix.
+- To the remaining lemon butter sauce, add the white wine and minced garlic and mix.
 Drizzle all over the fish fillets and tomatoes in the pan.

 Pin the recipe to your Pinterest board for later here.